The Restructuring Review: Singapore

 i Restructuring and insolvency legal framework

-The main source of legislation in Singapore governing corporate restructuring and insolvency therefore remains the Companies Act, with certain provisions in the Bankruptcy Act imported into the Companies Act with necessary modifications.
-Both Acts are supplemented by various subsidiary legislation.8 Under the framework, there are three broad areas of court-supervised insolvency and restructuring procedures for companies: schemes of arrangement, judicial management and liquidation.
+Previously, the corporate restructuring and insolvency framework in Singapore consisted of a composite patchwork of the Companies Act, with certain provisions in the Bankruptcy Act imported into the Companies Act with necessary modifications.
+With the coming into effect of the IRDA, the primary source of legislation in Singapore governing corporate restructuring and insolvency is now the IRDA, as supplemented by various subsidiary legislation and by the Companies Act.2 Under the framework, there are three broad areas of court-supervised insolvency and restructuring procedures for companies: schemes of arrangement, judicial management and liquidation.

 Schemes of arrangement